viopocket/sudoku-neural/README.md

 3. Loads the last user performance.
 4. Uses AI to suggest the next puzzle difficulty.
 5. Generates and classifies a new puzzle.
+6. Extracts puzzle features and computes real neural network activations.
-6. Runs the UI for gameplay.
+7. Runs the UI for gameplay, visualizing the real NN activations.
-7. On exit, prints the solution, score summary, and progress plots.
+8. On exit, prints the solution, score summary, and progress plots.

 ---